zenml-io/zenml/docs/book/misc/best-practices.md

 because it is assumed that you might use the step context to retrieve artifacts from the artifact store that are unrelated to the current step.
-However, if that is not the case, and your step logic doesn't invalidate the caching behavior, it would be better to explicitly enable cache for your step
+However, if that is not the case, and your step logic doesn't invalidate the caching behavior, it would be better to explicitly enable the cache for your step.

 ### Don't use the same metadata stores across multiple artifact stores

 You might run into issues as the metadata store will point to artifacts in inactive artifact stores.

-### Use profiles to manage stacks
+### Use Profiles to manage Stacks

-Using profiles allows you to separate your zenml stack collections and work locally within independant ZenML instances.
+Using Profiles allows you to separate your ZenML stacks and work locally within independent ZenML instances.
 See our [docs](../collaborate/profiles.md) on profiles to learn more.

 ### Use unique pipeline names across projects, especially if used with the same metadata store